Golf Ireland: Amalgamation

 The Golfing Union of Ireland (or GUI; the men's association founded in 1891) and Irish Ladies Golf Union (or ILGU; the ladies' association founded in 1893) operated as separate organisations for over 120 years.
 Following a consultation process which commenced in 2015, and after separate votes by representatives of both the GUI and ILGU, the two "oldest governing bodies in world golf" agreed to form a new joint governing organisation for golf in Ireland.
 The new combined body, "Golf Ireland", commenced in 2020, and held its first general meeting (and ratified its first board and association president) in February 2021.
 As of mid-2021, the Golf Ireland website stated that it is "the single governing body for golf in Ireland.
 Established in 2020 it continues on from the Golfing Union of Ireland (GUI) and the Irish Ladies Golf Union (ILGU)" and that it was "established to replace its two predecessors, the GUI and the ILGU" and to reflect their heritage in its documentation.

-Organisation

-The GUI consisted of a 'central council' and four provincial branches, namely the Connacht, Leinster, Munster and Ulster branches.
-Each provincial branch managed the golfing affairs of that province, with all clubs in the province affiliated to that branch.
-Branch delegates were elected by club members on an annual basis, with each branch having delegates on the central council.
-The head of the central council was known as president of the GUI and the four branch chairmen were vice-presidents.
-The presidency, held for one-year, rotated between the four provinces.